Rihanna talks motherhood, Super Bowl: 'It was now or never'

 SIMI VALLEY, Calif.
 (AP) — Rihanna knew that if she was going to return to the stage less than a year after giving birth to her first child, the performance would have to top anything she’d done before.

-“If I’m going to leave my baby, I’m going to leave my baby for something special,” the multi-Grammy winner said.
+“If I’m going to leave my baby, I’m going to leave my baby for something special,” the multi-Grammy winner told The Associated Press in an interview.

 That something special turned out to be the upcoming 2023 Super Bowl halftime show.
 “It was now or never for me,” she said.